20 Meanings

-Late on a Friday, my husband went up
+Late on a Friday my husband went up to the mountains with three friends

-They took provisions and bottles of bourbon
+They took provisions and bottles of bourbon to last them all through the weekend

-One hundred miles they drove
+One hundred miles they drove just to fish in a stream

-And there's so much water, so close to home
+And there's so much water so close to home

-When they arrived, it was cold and dark
+When they arrived it was cold and dark; they set up their camp quickly

-Warmed up with whiskey, they walked to the river
+Warmed up with whisky they walked to the river where the water flowed past darkly

-In the moonlight they saw the body
+In the moonlight they saw the body of a young girl floating face down

-And there's so much water, so close to home
+And there's so much water so close to home

-When he holds me now, I'm pretending
+When he hold me now I'm pretending

 I feel like I'm frozen inside